Leica M and SL Mirrorless Cameras

 The M series are a bit different than most later mirrorless cameras in that the M-mount Leicas use an optical rangefinder (manual focusing) and they don't rely upon Live View on the rear LCD or an EVF to compose.
 Later variations of the M (9, M-E, Monochrom, 240, etc.) are full frame, while the original M8 is APS sensor size.

-In 2014 Leica introduced a second mirrorless camera type based around an APS sensor, the T, which uses a new set of new L-mount autofocus lenses (though it can use Leica M-mount lenses via an adapter).
+In 2014 Leica introduced a second mirrorless camera type based around an APS sensor, the T, which used a new set of new L-mount autofocus lenses (though it can use Leica M-mount lenses via an adapter).

 Here is the full set of current Leica mirrorless cameras, with complete data for each: